 Avalon Training Philosophy

-Avalon GIM Training (Australia) offers training across the spectrum of Music & Imagery approaches, including individual and group applications of imagery supported and inspired by music relevant to client need, through to all three levels of training in the Bonny Method of Guided Imagery and Music (GIM).
+Avalon GIM Training (Australia) offers training across the spectrum of Music & Imagery approaches, including individual and group applications, through to advanced training in the Bonny Method of Guided Imagery and Music (GIM).

 The Bonny Method of GIM is an evidenced-based practice that has been trialled in a range of clinical settings for diverse health-related conditions.
 The theoretical bases are informed by humanistic, psychodynamic, existential, spiritual, Jungian and mindfulness models.